 The most famous works of film history are also well-represented in our collection: from Sunrise and La Règle du jeu to Le Mépris and Mulholland Drive.
 In cooperation with rights holders, film producers, distributors and private sponsors, new collections devoted to important areas of film history are continuously being added to the present holdings.

 The Film Museum also holds several thousand reels of nitrate film, the high-quality but extremely fragile material of industrial film production until approximately 1950.
 The restoration and preservation of these films requires not only the utmost care, it is also extremely expensive.
-In this field, the support of private partners and the public sector has proven to be indispensable.
+In this field, the support of private partners and the public sector as well as a special sponsorship project has proven to be indispensable.

 Another of the Film Museum's responsibilities is the location, restoration and preservation of films which are threatened by immediate decay.
 In this context, we would like to request your active assistance: film requires highly specialized storage conditions in order to prevent its material decomposition; if you or your acquaintances still have old film material in private storage, please contact us to ensure a professional solution for lasting storage and preservation.